arrow

 5. Providing regular training to employees on compliance and security best practices.

-Despite the swift growth of the Middle East and North Africa fintech business, there are a number of regulatory hurdles.
+Despite the swift growth of the fintech Middle East and North Africa business, there are a number of regulatory hurdles.
 These are particularly evident in countries that have not yet created all of the enabling infrastructure for fintech operations or that have yet to scale up their compliance efforts as the sector grows.
-Furthermore, the COVID-19 epidemic has presented new issues even in places with better regulatory environments and more established systems.
+Here’s a list of such challenges:

 Conclusion

 If you are looking to enter the Middle East and North Africa fintech market or need expert advice on navigating the licensing requirements, look no further than DashDevs.
-With years of experience working with clients in the MENA region, we have the knowledge and expertise to help you succeed.
-Contact us today for a consultation or to explore how we can collaborate on your fintech project.
+With more than 14 years of experience working with clients across the world, including the MENA region, we have the knowledge and expertise to help you succeed.

 Share article